The varied history of the Weissenhaus estate and its owners goes back to the 16th century.

 Extended entry in the heritage register

-Manor house with wall-fixed interior, landscaped park with pond, linden avenue, historic woods, funerary monument and bathhouse, southern and northern Kavaliershaus, manor prison, horse stable, garden wall with gate and greenhouse, reaper's barracks (Backhaus), gardener's house with stable building and Dairy (Meierei).
+The following additional entries were made in the register of monuments in 2002: Manor house with wall-fixed interior, landscape park with pond, Neue Lindenallee, historic groves, funerary monument and bathhouse (Badehäuschen), southern and northern cavalier's house, manor prison, stables (Peerstall), garden wall with gate and greenhouse, reapers' barracks (Backhaus), gardener's house with stable building and Dairy (Meierei).

 2005